kju512/CarND-Kidnapped-Vehicle-Project/README.md

 ## Build and Run
-1.clone this repository to your local machine.
+1. clone this repository to your local machine.
-2.implement below order step by step.
+2. implement below order step by step.
 > ./clean.sh
 > ./build.sh
 > ./run.sh

 #### runing output
 the output should see something like the following output:
 .
 .
 .
 Time step: 2443
-Cumulative mean weighted error: x 0.11339 y 0.109573 yaw 0.00375831 Runtime (sec): 12.9204
+Cumulative mean weighted error: x 0.11339 y 0.109573 yaw 0.00375831
+Runtime (sec): 12.9204
 Success!
 Your particle filter passed!

 ## file instruction